firmwaremodules/iot-ota-server/updates/README.md

-# iot-ota-server
+# OTA Firmware Update Files

-Over-the-air IoT device firmware update server using CoAP
+Place the firmware update files '.fmu' in this directory.